 Skip to Content Skip to Navigation

-BREAST CANCER PREVENTION AND RISK
+BREAST CANCER

 Breast cancer is the most commonly diagnosed cancer amongst women in Australia.
 It is estimated that 1 in 7 women will be diagnosed with breast cancer in their lifetime.

-The following lifestyle factors have been linked to breast cancer risk.
-Although these may increase your risk (or chance) of developing breast cancer, having one or more of these risk factors does not mean that you will definitely develop cancer.
-Likewise, having no known risk factors also does not guarantee that you will never develop cancer.
-If you are concerned about any of these risk factors, see your doctor to discuss any concerns prior to making lifestyle changes.
+The following lifestyle factors have been linked to increased risk (or chance) of developing breast cancer.
+While some of these risk factors may increase the likelihood of developing breast cancer, having one or more of these risk factors does not mean that you will definitely develop breast cancer.
+Likewise, having no known risk factors also does not guarantee that you will never develop breast cancer.
+If you are concerned about any of these risk factors, see your doctor to discuss any concerns.

 Alcohol intake

-Drinking alcohol is associated with an increased risk of breast cancer, and with breast cancer returning.
-The risk of breast cancer rises as the number of drinks regularly consumed increases.
-Currently, there does not appear to be a ‘safe’ level of regular alcohol consumption.
-According to Cancer Australia, approximately 6% of breast cancer cases each year in Australia are due to alcohol consumption.
+Drinking alcohol on a daily basis is associated with an increased risk of breast cancer in postmenopausal women and is likely to be associated with an increased risk of breast cancer in premenopausal women, too.
+Currently, there does not appear to be a ‘safe’ level of regular alcohol consumption for the risk of breast cancer.
+The risk of breast cancer increases as the number of drinks regularly consumed increases.
+According to Cancer Australia, it is estimated that approximately 6% of breast cancer cases each year in Australia are due to alcohol consumption.

 Physical activity